immutant/immutant.org/tutorials/clustering.md

 Now kill the Immutant running the daemon.
 Watch the other one to see that the daemon will start there within seconds.
 There's your automatic HA service failover.
-Restart the killed Immutant to see him start to receive messages again.
+Because the cache is shared among any apps that reference it by name in the cluster, you'll see the second daemon pick up the count where the first daemon left off.
+Now restart the killed Immutant to see him start to receive messages again.
 It's fun, right? :)

 ## Domain Mode